ggramaize/dxrfd/README.md

 # dxrfd
 Open Source G2 DSTAR Reflectors (XRF reflectors)

+So far, this repo is _not_ production ready.
+Check back later for updates.

+Last update: 2015-10-25 07:10 UTC

 ## About this fork
 The purpose of this fork is to repackage properly this software.